ScilifelabDataCentre/OrderPortal/README.md

 OrderPortal
 ===========

-A portal for orders (_aka._ requests, project applications) to a facility from its users.
+A portal for orders (_aka._ requests, project applications) to one single facility from its users.

 The system has been created to satisfy the needs of a lab facility which produces DNA sequence data from biological samples.
 The samples are provided by external researchers.
-The facility processes the samples according to the order from the scientist, and this system keeps the user up to date with the current status of the order and any resulting data and metadata.
+The facility processes the samples according to the order from the scientist.
+This system keeps the user up to date with the current status of the order and any resulting data and metadata.

-OrderPortal has been written to extend to the needs of other similar scientific facilities operating within the same organisation.
-It can be instantiated for any number of facilities, using a common database of user accounts.
+The OrderPortal system can be used for several facilities within the same organisation by running several completely separate instances.
+The current design sets up user accounts for each instance separately, using email address as the user account identifier.
+A database design involving a single user account database for all facilities was decided against at this stage, for conceptual simplicity.
+This decision may be reviewed in the future.

-The design of the order form setup must allow its application to other domains; there is nothing that is hardcoded for scientific or genomics data _per se_.
-The form content must be easy to change, and previously submitted orders must not be affected by such changes, unless explicitly requested.
+The design of the order form setup is fairly general; there is nothing that is hardcoded for scientific or genomics data _per se_.
+The form content is easy to change, and previously submitted orders are not affected by such changes.
+A mechanism to also update older orders by changes to the current form fields is being considered, but has not been designed or implemented yet.

 We are striving to keep the design as flexible and general as possible.
-The base template and CSS will be editable, allowing the appearance of the OrderPortal to be customised.
+The base template and CSS are to some extend editable, allowing the appearance of the OrderPortal to be customised.

 Only orders, no info pages
 --------------------------

 The system is minimalistic in the sense that it handles only orders.
 There is no general wiki or blog function for describing the context of the orders.
-Such needs should be handled by other systems.
+Such needs must be handled by other systems.

 Facility
 --------

 The term facility is used for the organisation providing the service specified by the order form.
 One instance (database) of the system handles one facility.
-All entities in the database, except the user account, belong to one and only one facility.
+All entities in the database belong to one and only one facility.

 There are two reasons for this design choice: